lipn/LITSA2023/pages/registration.md

 hide: false
 ---

-Participants need to register on the ICDM 2021 <a href="https://icdm2021.auckland.ac.nz/">conference website</a>.
+Participants need to register on the ICDM 2023 <a href="https://www.cloud-conf.net/icdm2023/index.html">conference website</a>.

-Due to the ongoing COVID-19 circumstances around the world, ICDM 2021 will be a virtual conference.